winitzki/scall/tutorial/programming_dhall.md

               3  4
 ```
 This is a "padding `zip`" behavior:  all missing branches are padded by repeating the last leaf value found before the branch.
-The resulting tree shape becomes union of the shapes of the two input trees.
+The resulting tree shape is the union of the shapes of the two input trees.

 #### Binary trees with data in branch nodes